SmiteshP/nvim-navbuddy/README.md

 * `node_markers` : Indicate whether a node is a leaf or branch node.
 Default icons assume you have nerd-fonts.
 * `window` : Set options related to window's "border", "size", "position".
 * `use_default_mappings`: If set to false, only mappings set by user are set.
 Else default mappings are used for keys that are not set by user.
 * `mappings` : Actions to be triggered for specified keybindings.
-If you wish to set custom keybindings, you will have to set all the keybindings.
+For each keybinding it takes a table of format { callback = <function_to_be_called>, description = "string"}.
+The callback function takes the "display" object as an argument.
 * `lsp` :
     * `auto_attach` : Enable to have Navbuddy automatically attach to every LSP for current buffer.
 Its disabled by default.
     * `preference` : Table ranking lsp_servers.
 Lower the index, higher the priority of the server.
 If there are more than one server attached to a buffer, navbuddy will refer to this list to make a decision on which one to use. for example - In case a buffer is attached to clangd and ccls both and the preference list is `{ "clangd", "pyright" }`.
 Then clangd will be prefered.